-A formal induction program is available to new Directors to ensure they have a working knowledge of Ansell and the industries in which it operates.
+A formal induction program is available to new Directors to ensure they have knowledge of Ansell and the industries in which it operates.
 Directors have open access to all relevant information, including site visits and discussions with management and subject matter experts.

 All Directors are expected to maintain the skills required to discharge their obligations to the Company.
 Directors participate in continuing education, training and development programs.
 There is a mixture of internal and external training designed to improve the Board's and individual Directors' insight into the business.
-Internal sessions conducted during the year included Continuous Disclosure requirements, sustainability training and a global tax update.
+Internal sessions conducted during the year included sustainability reporting training and a global tax update.